michifeli/bspwmdots/README.md

 ├── .config/             # Contains all the main configuration files for various programs and tools
 │   └── ...
-├── assets/              # Screenshots, wallpapers, and other media files ├── .xinitrc             # X server startup script
-├── .zshrc               # Zsh shell configuration
+├── assets/              # Screenshots, wallpapers, and other media files ├── .xinitrc             # X session startup script ├── .zshrc               # Zsh shell configuration
 └── README.md            # You are here!
 ```

 ## Installation
-It is assumed that the user has a clean Arch Linux installation.
-Make sure you have git installed.
+This guide assumes a clean Arch Linux installation with git already present.
+Familiarity with basic terminal commands is also recommended.

 1.  **Install an AUR Helper (I use paru)** \
     Some dependencies might be in the Arch User Repository (AUR).
 You can install [paru](https://github.com/Morganamilo/paru?tab=readme-ov-file#installation) or [yay](https://github.com/Jguer/yay#installation), which are among the most popular.